 BGA Bronze Webinar – Thermal Centring

-The Bronze Badge requires that the pilot demonstrates a good theoretical understanding of gliding.
-The Bronze theory test is a multiple choice question paper with 120 questions evenly split across the ten topics described in the BGA syllabus.
+The Sailplance Pilot Licence requires that the pilot demonstrates a good theoretical understanding of gliding.
+The theory test is a multiple choice question paper with 120 questions evenly split across the ten topics described in the BGA/CAA SPL syllabus.
 You need at least 75% correct answers in each topic.

 Books and the Bronze Confuser

-The book Bronze and Beyond is specifically tailored to deliver subjects to the level required for the Bronze Exam.
+The book Licence and Beyond is specifically tailored to deliver subjects to the level required for the SPL Theory Exam.
 If you have read through this book, and paid attention during your flight training, you will have all the knowledge needed.
 This book can be purchased directly from the author’s website.

 The Bronze Confuser is a (.pdf document) compilation of questions taken from OLD bronze exam papers.
-The questions in this document were compiled for an older syllabus in use prior to the current structure of 10 topics.
-Some of these questions are in the current papers, but there are many new questions as well!
+The questions in this document were compiled for an older (bronze badge) syllabus in use prior to the current structure of 10 topics.
+Some of these questions are in the current Sailplane Pilot Licence exam papers, but there are many new questions as well!

-The https://bronze-course.uk website has a (currently fairly limited) set of narrated powerpoint presentations that cover a large chunk of the Bronze exam.
-In 2024 the following topics are covered.
-Meteorologry, Air Law, Communications, Navigation.
+The https://bronze-course.uk website has a (currently fairly limited) set of narrated powerpoint presentations that cover a large chunk of the SPL Theory exam.
+In 2025 the following topics are covered.
+Meteorologry, Air Law & ATC Procedures, Communications, Navigation, General Knowledge.

 BGA Bronze Webinar – Meteorology Part 1